 Strengthening Mental Health Through Effective Career Development: Guide launches today

 In the wake of a global mental health movement, career development practitioners now have a new resource to help them understand how career development interventions support positive mental health.
-Strengthening Mental Health Through Effective Career Development: A Practitioner’s Guide – written by Dave Redekopp and Michael Huston of Life-Role Development Group Ltd. and published by CERIC – launches today at the Cannexus20 National Career Development Conference and is available for free download now.
+Strengthening Mental Health Through Effective Career Development: A Practitioner’s Guide – written by Dave Redekopp and Michael Huston of Life-Role Development Group Ltd. and published by CERIC – launches today at the Cannexus20 National Career Development Conference and is available for free download.

 The guide enables practitioners to connect career development services with clients’ mental health concerns while working ethically and inside the boundaries of their role and competence.
 The authors emphasize their focus is mental health, not mental illness, and address this distinction in the book.